 Update 1: Despite the efforts of agents provocateurs in the comments, we are not going to be lured into factional divisions between different kinds of cars.
 ICE cars are the only ones with chemical warfare capabilities; they can also generate offensive levels of noise even at low speeds.
 EVs compensate by being heavier and able to accelerate faster, making them better at simply bullying pedestrians and cyclists off the roads.
 And even a small sprinkling of AVs may be enough to terrorise people walking and cycling.

-Update 2: My original post only considered the place of cars in Oxford itself, and not the role Oxford could play in inducing larger volumes of traffic nationally.
-On consideration of the options, I believe the best idea is to build a giant raised motorway intersection over the top of Oxford, allowing easy interconnection between the A34, the A420, the A40, the A44, the A4074, and the new expressway to Cambridge, as well as a number of other roads.
+Update 2: We also need to consider the role Oxford could play in inducing larger volumes of traffic nationally.
+On consideration of the options, we believe the best idea is to build a giant raised motorway intersection over the top of Oxford, allowing easy interconnection between the A34, the A420, the A40, the A44, the B480, the A4074, and the new expressway to Cambridge, as well as a number of other roads.
 Oxford itself could then be repurposed as a motorway services area.